Imagine never worrying about money again.

 I had about $10,000 in savings, and when the U.S. stock market bottomed in spring of 2009, I started investing aggressively into it, knowing this was a rare opportunity.

 When I was 22, I got a job as an entry level electrical engineer building aircraft simulators, and rented my own apartment.
 This was in 2010, right after the global financial crisis, so jobs were scarce and salaries grew slowly.
 I had a constant feeling of financial vulnerability.
 So I began building websites and doing freelance financial writing on the side to earn more money to help accelerate my student loan payoff.
-And I continued investing aggressively.
+And I continued investing aggressively with every dollar I earned.

 My 20’s were a rough period in my life, with periods of depression.
 I was working and going to graduate school, studying engineering management and finance.
 My father died, and my disabled mother began requiring permanent financial support.